Terrifier 2: Sequel

-Both Leone and Thornton have stated that a Terrifier 3 is planned, along with further installments that will slowly build on Art's background and motives.
-In October 2022, Leone said he had an entire treatment for a third film but it "is getting so big that it could potentially split into a Part 4 because [he] wouldn't want to make another 2 hour 20 minute movie."
+In 2019, both Leone and Thornton stated that a Terrifier 3 was planned, along with further installments that would slowly build on Art's background and motives.
+In October 2022, Leone said he had an entire treatment for a third film but it was "getting so big that it could potentially split into a Part 4 because [he] wouldn't want to make another 2 hour 20 minute movie."
+The Coven Films, a French distribution company and executive producer of the series, announced in May 2023 that filming for the third would begin in either November or December of that year with an expected release in late 2024, a "low-mid seven figure budget."
+Leone, producer Phil Falcone, and actors David Howard Thornton and Lauren LaVera were all slated to reprise their roles.